 November 2019 - Latest commentary

-We have exposure to six equity markets in the growth momentum strategy.
+We have exposure to five equity markets in the growth momentum strategy.
 Elsewhere we remain active in nine areas; synthetic equity options, global infrastructure, renewables, property, active alpha, corporate bonds (short dated), government bonds, alternatives and opportunistic.
 We continue to hold equity index options as upside and downside hedges..
 The political scene in the UK has been the dominant feature ahead of the election on 12 December and although the opinion polls forecast a majority for Boris Johnson, the experience of the last election and Brexit vote means that polls are treated with some scepticism.
 Elsewhere, trade talks between the US and China periodically offer hope of an agreement but as yet nothing has actually materialised.

 The continuing political uncertainties in the UK and elsewhere did little to hold back equity markets which recorded solid gains across most markets.
 The S&P 500 index led the way gaining 3.6% with the EuroStoxx 50 index not too far behind at 2.8%.
 At the other end of the spectrum was Hong Kong where continuing protests are having a negative impact on the Hang Seng; the index lost almost 2% over the month.
 Bond markets were broadly unchanged over the month and from a currency perspective Sterling was unchanged against the US Dollar but stronger against the Euro

 The Multi Strategy fund saw gains in synthetic equity, renewables, property, equity momentum, high yield bond, invest grade bonds, infrastructure, other alternatives and midcap alpha.
 The only negative contributor was our hedge positions.